 Credit risk refers to the risk of loss arising when a borrower, counterparty, or issuer does not meet its financial obligations to the Firm.
-Credit risk includes country risk, which is the risk that events in, or affecting, a foreign country might adversely affect the Firm.
-"Foreign country" means any country other than the U.S.1 The Firm primarily incurs credit risk exposure to institutions and individual investors through its Institutional Securities and Wealth Management business segments.
-In order to help protect the Firm from losses, the Credit Risk Management Department establishes Firm-wide practices to evaluate, monitor, and control credit risk exposure at the transaction, obligor, and portfolio levels.
-The Credit Risk Management Department approves extensions of credit, evaluates the creditworthiness of the Firm's counterparties and borrowers on a regular basis, and ensures that credit exposure is actively monitored and managed.
-For a further discussion of the Firm's credit risk and credit risk management framework, see "Quantitative and Qualitative Disclosures about Risk-Risk Management-Credit Risk" in Part II, Item 7A of the 2018 Form 10-K. For a discussion of the Firm's risk governance structure, see "Quantitative and Qualitative Disclosures about Risk-Risk Management-Overview- Risk Governance Structure" in Part II, Item 7A of the 2018 Form 10-K.
+The Firm primarily incurs credit risk exposure to institutions and individual investors through its Institutional Securities and Wealth Management business segments.
+In order to help protect the Firm from losses, the Credit Risk Management Department establishes Firm-wide practices to evaluate, monitor, and control credit risk at the transaction, obligor, and portfolio levels.
+The Credit Risk Management Department approves extensions of credit, evaluates the creditworthiness of the Firm's counterparties and borrowers on a regular basis, and helps ensure that credit exposure is actively monitored and managed.
+For a further discussion of the Firm's credit risk and credit risk management framework, see "Quantitative and Qualitative Disclosures about Risk-Risk Management-Credit Risk" and "Quantitative and Qualitative Disclosures about Risk - Risk Management -Country Risk" in Part II, Item 7A of the 2018 Form 10-K. For a discussion of the Firm's risk governance structure, see "Quantitative and Qualitative Disclosures about Risk-Risk Management-Overview-Risk Governance Structure" in Part II, Item 7A of the 2018 Form 10-K.